Far-Right Social Media Personalities Headed To The White House

 The White House has kept quiet about the guest list.
 But it seems to consist of the Trump Twitterverse, conservative social media personalities who orbit around Trump's Twitter star.

-And, yet, Trump has attacked those same social media platforms which have been so key to his success.
+And yet, Trump has attacked those same social media platforms that have been so key to his success.

-"You look at Google, Facebook, Twitter, and other social media giants, and I've made it clear that we as a country cannot tolerate political censorship, black listing and rigged search results," the president said last year.
+"You look at Google, Facebook, Twitter and other social media giants, and I've made it clear that we as a country cannot tolerate political censorship, blacklisting and rigged search results," the president said last year.

-In May, Facebook banned several high profile social media personalities that they say violated their policies against hate speech that engages in violence, including the right-wing conspiracy theorist Alex Jones, extremists Milo Yiannopoulos, Laura Loomer and Joseph Watson, who works for InfoWars; white supremacist Paul Nehlen, who unsuccessfully ran for Congress in 2016 and 2018.
-The platform also banned Jones' company, Infowars as well as Nation of Islam leader Louis Farrakhan.
+In May, Facebook banned several high-profile social media personalities who they say violated their policies against hate speech that engages in violence, including right-wing conspiracy theorist Alex Jones; extremists Milo Yiannopoulos, Laura Loomer and Joseph Watson, who works for Jones' Infowars; and white supremacist Paul Nehlen, who unsuccessfully ran for Congress in 2016 and 2018.
+The platform also banned Infowars, as well as Nation of Islam leader Louis Farrakhan.

 Twitter had already banned several of these personalities.